A night out with friends before you hit the road is fun. However, your body will remind you of your overindulgence the following morning.

 Therefore, instead of taking carbonated beverages, try fruit juice, and you can travel comfortably in the morning.
 Fruit juice replaces the nutrients you lose when you consume alcohol.

-As a rule of the thumb switch between alcohol and water or a non-alcoholic drink.
+As a rule of thumb switch between alcohol and water or a non-alcoholic drink.
 Before going to bed guzzle a large glass of water.

 Get Enough Sleep